This post may contain affiliate links. Read our affiliate disclosure here.

 However, separate trials funded by the National Cancer Institute found that beta-carotene may increase the risk of lung cancer among smokers.
 As a result, a new formulation was required that did not contain beta-carotene.

-The AREDS formulation was therefore modified to the AREDS 2 version, with the specific formulation listed below: With AREDS 2, there is no beta-carotene.
-In its place are the ocular pigments lutein and zeaxanthin. |
+The AREDS formulation was therefore modified to the AREDS 2 version listed below:

-Lutein and zeaxanthin are carotenoids like beta-carotene, but are not associated with an increased risk of cancer.
+With AREDS 2, there is no beta-carotene.
+In its place are the carotenoid pigments lutein and zeaxanthin.
+Lutein and zeaxanthin have the same benefits as beta-carotene, but are not associated with an increased risk of cancer.

-In the AREDS 2 trial, the AREDS formulation combined with lutein and zeaxanthin (no beta-carotene) significantly reduced the risk of developing advanced AMD compared to the AREDS formulation with beta-carotene (no lutein and zeaxanthin).
+In the AREDS 2 trial, the AREDS formulation combined with lutein and zeaxanthin (no beta-carotene) significantly reduced the risk of intermediate macular degeneration progressing to advanced macular degeneration.

 The AREDS 2 trial has therefore cemented lutein and zeaxanthin as the main ingredients for natural macular degeneration treatment and prevention.